thefeng/caliper_actuator/caliper_actuator/content.md

 * **8x M3x8mm Hex Bolts**
 * **2x M5 Nylon Hex Nuts**
     * Nylon hex nuts are preferable because of their low friction, but if you struggle to find them, then normal stainless steel ones will suffice
+* **3D Printer**
+    * The printer used to print the components here was a MakerBot Replicator 2 printing PLA.

 ### Software requirements
 * SimpleCV - see below for installation instructions